MIND-NYSPI/xnat-cs-tutorial/tutorial.md

-# Getting Started with XNAT's Container Service By Writing and Launching Commands: A Tutorial
+# Getting Started with XNAT's Container Service: Writing Commands and Launching Containers

 ## Table of Contents
   [What You Need Before You Begin](#what-you-need-before-you-begin)